 - The factors I considered when looking at different accounts

 - The search tools I used to find and compare HSA providers

 - Which providers I ended up liking and why

 I do want to be clear up front that I’m actually not an expert on this specific topic and that it’s entirely possible that there are better providers than the ones I chose, especially if you have different needs or preferences than I do.

 But my hope is that by showing you my process, it will be easier for you to find the right health savings account for your own needs when the time comes.

 Quick note: This is an updated version of a post I originally wrote in 2015.
-It’s been updated primarily to reflect the fact that I would choose different health savings accounts today than I did at that time.
+It’s been updated primarily to reflect the fact that I would choose different health savings accounts today than I did at that time, based on changes in fees, interest rates, investment options, and a number of other variables.
 Those updated choices, and the reasons for them, are detailed below in an effort to help you make the best choice possible given the current options available.

 My goals: how I plan on using the money in my health savings account